 Second Associate Concertmaster

-Hui was invited by Christoph Eschenbach to be the Assistant Concertmaster for the Schleswig-Holstein Music Festival Orchestra, performing with soloist Lang Lang in a month-long 23-concert tour across North America.
-He was first chosen by Eschenbach as Assistant Concertmaster in 2007, and the following year as Concertmaster.
-This involved tours around Hungary, Denmark, Brazil and Germany.
-With this orchestra he also had an opportunity to work with other world renowned conductors including Herbert Blomstedt, Mikhail Pletnev, Christopher Hogwood and Ivan Fischer.
+Hong Kong Canadian violinist Anders Hui is a passionate concert violinist, chamber musician, orchestra executive and music educator.
+Currently the Second Associate Concertmaster of the Hong Kong Philharmonic Orchestra, Anders Hui first joined the orchestra in 2010.
+Anders was invited by Christoph Eschenbach to be the Assistant Concertmaster for the Schleswig Holstein Music Festival Orchestra, performing with soloist Lang Lang in a month-long 23-concert tour across North America.
+He was first chosen by Eschenbach as Assistant Concertmaster in 2007 and became Concermaster the following year.
+In this position he did tours around Hungary, Denmark, Brazil, and extensively in Germany.
+With this orchestra he also had the opportunity to work with other world-renowned conductors including Herbert Blomstedt, Mikhail Pletnev, Christopher Hogwood, and Ivan Fischer.

 An active chamber musician, Anders has worked with many world-renowned musicians such as Cho-Liang Lin, Janos Starker, Tsuyoshi Tsutsumi, Alex Kerr, Yuval Gotlibovich, James Campbell, and Andre Watts.
 In 2018, he toured with the Hong Kong Philharmonic Quartet to Shanghai and Beijing, and the highlight of the tour was a highly acclaimed performance in the Beijing Music Festival in collaboration with Andreas Ottensamer and the Shanghai Quartet., During that tour, he also gave masterclasses in the Shanghai Orchestra Academy.